peternjorogej/My/README.md

 // Non-POD structs are heap allocated (currently all structs are heap allocated) struct Person
 {
-    // When the struct is instantaited, the memory is zero-initialized; so trying to access non-primitive members will result in crashes var int    YOB;
+    // When the struct is instantaited, the memory is zero-initialized; so trying to access reference type members will result in crashes var int    YOB;
     var string ID;
     var string Name;